MattStockton/MattStockton.github.io/_posts/2024-11-13-clear-communication-on-ai-driven-teams.markdown

 ---
 layout: single
 title: "Bringing Clear Communication to AI-Driven Teams"
+excerpt: "Clear communication is critical for AI teams.
+Simple, precise language helps bridge gaps between technical and non-technical members, improving collaboration.
+Learning to write clearly  —whether for teammates or LLMs — is just as valuable as learning new AI techniques."
 ---

 Clear communication is critical for effective teams.
 Using simple, precise language helps bridge gaps across roles.
 Clear language enables everyone to contribute meaningfully.
 This is particularly true for technical projects -- where complex ideas are shared constantly between domain experts, engineers, and non-technical teammates.